Highlights Of The Program

 CLS Wind

-• Addressing turbine scale challenges that drive reliance on massive ring cranes and high quayside loads
+• Tackling turbine-scale challenges that drive reliance on massive ring cranes and high quayside loads

-• Deploying ORCA Lift™ to integrate turbines using portal or crawler cranes without heavy reinforcements
+• Applying ORCA Lift™ to integrate turbines using portal or crawler cranes without heavy reinforcements

 • Accelerating floater and turbine mating through parallel installations within a single weather window